The dude behind the keyboard. And what's up with the Lawrence-wannabe name?

 Am I an influencer?

-While there's nothing wrong at all with influencers (I swear ... no sarcasm), I definitely don't fit the bill.
+While there's nothing wrong at all with influencers (well, kinda), I definitely don't fit the bill.
 As a traveller of colour with my twenties and the army-days-six-pack way in the rear-view mirror (I love donuts in my ripe old age), my invitations to sponsored trips often get lost in the mail.

 But I do work with brands on affiliate marketing campaigns.
 This means I help promote their trips, activities and products through links inside my articles.
 I only do so if those fit with my stories and personal standards, not the other way around.
 It doesn't cost my readers anything extra to book experiences through my site but I receive a commission from the brands.

 My thing is to tell more long-form stories and audio tales from self-funded trips to places where most people don't always travel.
+I believe it's important to decolonize travel storytelling.
 I also don't shy away from talking about uncomfortable subjects through conversations with diverse and inspiring people.

 I'm first and foremost a passionate storyteller and only share experiences and products I've tried myself or would spend my hard-earned money on.
 From visiting the ancient Roman colony of Tipaza in Algeria to sharing my amazement with the Great Mosque of Touba in Senegal, I love exploring the roads less travelled.